It Takes Two (video game): Adaptations

-As of January 2022, two adaptations, a feature film and a television series, were in development from Dmitri M. Johnson's dj2 Entertainment studios.

-Film

-A feature film adaptation was officially announced to be in development beginning in September 2022, with Pat Casey and Josh Miller slated to be working on the screenplay for the film, while a multi-studio bidding war for distribution rights was ongoing.
-By April, Amazon acquired distribution rights, as part of a first-look deal between the company, Story Kitchen, and the screenwriters.
-The plot was confirmed to follow the premise of the game; lead characters May and Cody are transported into dolls of themselves after contemplating divorce, and must embark on a journey and learn to work together to regain their bodies.
-Dwayne "The Rock" Johnson, Dany Garcia, and Hiram Garcia joined the production in producing roles, alongside Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson.
-The project will be a joint-venture production between Hazelight Studios, Story Kitchen, Seven Bucks Productions, and Amazon MGM Studios.
-Intended to be released via streaming as a Prime Video Original Film, Johnson is also being courted to star in the film.
-However, as of 2025, Josef Fares has expressed frustration with the lack of progress in the film's development.
+A feature film and television adaptation were announced in January 2022, with both projects in development from Dmitri M. Johnson's dj2 Entertainment.
+In April 2022, Amazon acquired distribution rights for the film as part of a first-look deal involving Story Kitchen and screenwriters Pat Casey and Josh Miller.
+The film was planned to follow the premise of the game, with May and Cody transported into dolls of themselves after contemplating divorce.
+Dwayne Johnson, Dany Garcia, and Hiram Garcia joined the production in producing roles, alongside Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson.
+The project is planned as a joint-venture production between Hazelight Studios, Story Kitchen, Seven Bucks Productions, and Amazon, with an intended release as a Prime Video original film; Johnson was also being courted to star in the film.
+As of 2025, Fares had expressed frustration with the lack of progress in the film's development.